 - 1/4 teaspoon fine sea salt

 - Finely grated zest and juice of 1 large lemon

 - 1 cup sugar, plus 2 tablespoons

 - 7 to 9 plums (any variety), halved and pitted but not peeled

-- 2. In a large bowl, whisk together the flour, almond meal, baking powder, and salt.
-In a separate bowl, combine the oil, egg, half-and-half, lemon juice and zest, the 1 cup (8 ounces) sugar, and the almond extract.
-Whisk to blend thoroughly.
-Add the wet ingredients to the flour mixture and whisk until just combined.
+- In a large bowl, whisk together the flour, almond meal, baking powder, and salt.
+In a separate bowl, whisk together the oil, egg, half-and-half (or milk, if using), lemon juice and zest, the 1 cup (8 ounces) sugar, and the almond extract until thoroughly combined.
+Add the liquid ingredients to the flour mixture and whisk just until combined.